Contingencyplana/making_friends_0/planning/charter_of_the_poles.md

 ## 5. Balance of Power
 - The Lonely Doctor presides above both poles.
 - The **Great Planner** and the **Great Whitecoat** are equals, each ruling a hemisphere.
-- Parliament scrolls and lab experiments remain **intertwined**: no decision without action, no experiment without record.
+- Parliament scrolls and Whitecoat experiments remain **intertwined**: no decision without action, no experiment without record.

 ---